adityasingh0912/Health-plus/Health-Plus-main/README.md

 To run the project locally:

-1. Clone this repository: `git clone https://github.com/Alkaison/Health-Plus.git`
-2. Navigate to the project directory: `cd Health-Plus`
-3. Install dependencies: `npm install`
+.
+Navigate to the project directory: `cd Health-Plus` .
+Install dependencies: `npm install`
-4. Start the development server: `npm start`
+.
+Start the development server: `npm start`
-5. Open your browser and visit: `http://localhost:3000/Health-Plus`
+.
+Open your browser and visit: `http://localhost:3000/Health-Plus`

 ## Contributing